 From graffiti to overgrown lawns, broken sidewalks to RVs parked out front, our volunteers are trained in recognizing code enforcement violations for Spokane.
 We can help you learn what are code violations and what aren’t, how you report them, and we work with the Code Enforcement officials to bring resolution for you.

-Multi-housing units can be great family locations or problem units depending on the role that management plays.
-CFMH is about techniques that management and owners can utilize to create multi-family units that are safe and crime free.
-Housing units get re-certified each year through our CPTED (Crime Prevention Through Environmental Design) program, letting renters know that this is a desirable location to rent from, a place they can truly call home.
+Rental properties can be great family locations or problem units depending on the role that management plays.
+CFRP is about techniques that management and owners can utilize to create single-family and multi-family properties that are safe and crime free.
+Housing gets re-certified each year through our CPTED (Crime Prevention Through Environmental Design) program, letting renters know that this is a desirable location to rent from, a place they can truly call home.